 Checkmk has an integrated graphing system with comprehensive features for visualizing and storing of metrics.
 However it might still be helpful to use Grafana as an external graphing system — for example, if you are already using Grafana and have other data sources connected to it and want to have a single, unified dashboard.

-Beginning with version 1.5.0p16, in the Checkmk Enterprise Editions it is possible to directly address Checkmk as a data source in Grafana, and to display individual metrics – or even entire graphs as predefined by Checkmk – in Grafana.
+Beginning with version 2.0.0, it is possible in all Checkmk editions to directly address Checkmk as a data source in Grafana, and to display individual metrics – or even entire graphs as predefined by Checkmk – in Grafana.
 In addition you can create your own graphs dynamically using regular expressions to specify a set of hosts and services that should take specific metrics in the graph into account.

 How to get and to display your Checkmk metrics in Grafana is explained fundamentally in this article.
 For detailed instructions on how to use and configure Grafana, see the Documentation at Grafana Labs.